matestack/matestack-ui-core/README.md

 # matestack-ui-core | UI in pure Ruby

+**Version 2.0.0 will be released on the 12th of April and proudly presented at RailsConf.
+Click here for a sneak peek: https://docs.matestack.io/v/2.0.0/**

 Boost your productivity & easily create component based web UIs in pure Ruby.
 Reactivity included if desired.